GowriUmesh/3D_PathFinding/README.md

 this repository provides an example `main.cpp` file that finds the path of a hardcoded 3D maze of size (3x4x4) to test `pathFinder.h`. it is to note that Maze used is just an example however input maze can be scaled. `main.cpp` can be replaced with other file including test cases.

+## Changelog
+### Version 0.2 (16.Mar.2025)
+- Added unit test cases for `reconstructPath` to cover edge cases:
+    - with no visited cells (edge case).
+    - when visited cells contain valid path.
+    - when start and end are the same.
+- Fixed issues in `reconstructPath` function